-- 1. Screening on scene should take place for ALL patients (medical and trauma) - EMS personnel should don personal protective equipment (PPE) with any patient with a positive field screen (symptoms and/or travel in past 14 days) as soon as identified utilizing standard donning procedures for airborne/droplet precautions - A. Eye protection (goggles / face shield) - B. Fluid impervious gown - C. Gloves - D. N-95 mask (surgical mask may be utilized if N-95 mask is not available) - 3.
-For CMED EIDS screen positive one provider should don a surgical mask with face shield - A. Hand the patient a surgical mask to don - B. Perform a Field Screen within 5 minutes to verify EIDS status - C. For field screen positive ALL care providers who will be within 6 feet of patient don full PPE - D. For field screen negative follow standard PPE guidelines - 4.
-Only essential personnel should have any contact with the patient - 5.
-First responder personnel should NOT have patient contact unless critical intervention / assistance required - 6.
-Surgical mask should be placed on any patient with a positive screen for a high consequence pathogen = symptoms + travel (until travel has been removed as a risk) - 7.
-Contact operations supervisor as soon as a patient with a positive screen is identified - 8.
-Medical Initial Assessment Protocol or Pediatric Initial Assessment Protocol - 9.
-Temperature must be assessed on ALL patients - 10.
-Care as per appropriate protocol (note advisements in #7 below) - 11.
-Avoid the aerosolizing procedures if not distinctly indicated - D. Nebulizer treatments, suctioning, high flow nasal cannula, CPAP, SGD, BVM, ETT - E. If any aerosolizing procedure is required, PPE as above with an N-95 mask must be utilized - F. Avoid attempts at endotracheal intubation - 12.
-If supplemental oxygen is required a non-rebreather mask should be utilized - 13.
+- 1. Screening on scene should take place for ALL patients (medical and trauma) - 2.
+Surgical mask should be placed on all patients regardless of screening results - EMS personnel should don personal protective equipment (PPE) with any patient with a positive field screen as soon as identified utilizing standard donning procedures for airborne/droplet precautions - A. Eye protection (goggles / face shield) - B. Fluid impervious gown - C. Gloves - D. N-95 mask (surgical mask may be utilized if N-95 mask is not available) - 4.
+For CMED EIDS screen positive one provider should don a surgical mask with face shield - A. Ensure the patient dons the surgical mask - B. Perform a Field Screen within 5 minutes to verify EIDS status - C. For field screen positive ALL care providers who will be within 6 feet of patient don full PPE - D. For field screen negative follow standard PPE guidelines - 5.
+Temperature must be assessed on ALL patients - 6.
+Only essential personnel should have any contact with the patient - 7.
+First responder personnel should NOT have patient contact unless critical intervention / assistance required - 8.
+Contact operations supervisor as soon as a patient with a positive screen is identified - 9.
+Medical Initial Assessment Protocol or Pediatric Initial Assessment Protocol - 10.
+Care as per appropriate protocol - 11.
+Avoid the aerosolizing procedures if not distinctly indicated - A. Nebulizer treatments, suctioning, high flow nasal cannula, CPAP, SGD, BVM, ETT - B. If any aerosolizing procedure is required, PPE as above with an N-95 mask must be utilized - C. Avoid attempts at endotracheal intubation - 12.
+If supplemental oxygen is required a non-rebreather mask should be utilized - A. Surgical mask should be placed over the NRB mask - 13.
 Limit utilized equipment to only essential equipment required for needed patient care - 14.
 With negative screen provide care as per appropriate protocol and transport per patient destination general triage protocol - 15.
 During encode notify receiving emergency department of "EIDS positive patient" - 16.
 If nebulizer is being utilized, this should be halted and held upon arrival to the emergency department until the patient has been placed in their treatment room - 17.
 Use of CPAP must be discussed with the receiving facility prior to arrival and plan for patient transition from ambulance to treatment room clarified prior to arrival - A. This may include momentary halting of CPAP during patient movement

-COVID-19 Page: 3 of 4
+COVID-19 Page: 3 of 3